Fabulang/stories/en/a1-problem-school.md

 "You're safe here," says the woman.

 The man breathes.
 "Go through the main hall.
-Then it's the third door on the left.
-Take this."
+Then it's the third door on the left."

 The man offers her a torch.
+"Take this."
 She pushes it away.

 "But it's dangerous, Miss Steel!
 The previous person who..."